yodakohl/techtree/README.md

 # Tech Tree

-This project provides a minimal node-based server and web interface for experimenting with technology trees.
+MVP for a visualization of all human technology.
+95% of the work was done by codex.
+Data provided by codex/gemini.
 The data is stored locally in `tech-tree.json` and loaded on startup.
 The client UI uses Vis.js to draw the tree and allows adding or editing entries.

 ## Prerequisites